Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Sized Tests

 We proceed by finding a set of (many) individuals, that have a high probability of being disguised.
 We will apply the probabilistic method iteratively to create the desired set.
 Creating this set turns out to be delicate due to the dependencies in an arbitrary pooling scheme.
-Luckily, it will suffice for our purposes to note that whenever individuals have distance at least $6$ in the underlying graph, the events of being disguised are independent \cite{Coja_2019_2}.
+Luckily, it will suffice for our purposes to note that whenever individuals have distance at least $6$ (\geb{i.e., the shortest path between two individuals has at least $6$ edges}) in the underlying graph, the events of being disguised are independent \cite{Coja_2019_2}. \geb{To see this, note that we can identify whether an individual is disguised by looking at the tests it is in, and the defectivity status of all other individuals in those tests.
+This procedure only reaches the second neighborhood, so a separation of 6 is enough to ensure there is no overlap when doing this for two different nodes (which implies independence under an i.i.d.~defectivity model).}

 In the following, we denote the set of all disguised individuals by We first present a claim establishing that we may safely assume that each individual gets tested $\Theta(1)$ times.